goptavares/aDDM-Toolbox/README.md

 $ addm_run_tests
 ```

-Maybe go get a cup of tea, this should take a while to run :)
+This should take a while to finish, so maybe go get a cup of tea :)

-## Getting Started
+## Getting started

 To play with the algorithm, try:

 ```
-$ addm_demo --display_plots
+$ addm_demo --display-figures
 ```

 You can also have a look at the following modules: